symfony/symfony-docs/book/templating.rst

 ``app/Resources/AcmeBlogBundle/views/layout.html.twig``.
 You're now free to customize this copy as you see fit.

-If you take a step back, you'll see that Symfony2 always starts by looking in the ``app/Resources/{BUNDLE_NAME}/views/`` directory for a template.
+If you take a step back, you'll see that Symfony always starts by looking in the ``app/Resources/{BUNDLE_NAME}/views/`` directory for a template.
 If the template doesn't exist there, it continues by checking inside the ``Resources/views`` directory of the bundle itself.
 This means that all bundle